osrf/gazebo_tutorials/build_world/tutorial_2.2.md

 # Adding Objects

-Gazebo provides two mechanisms for adding objects to Gazebo.
+Gazebo-classic provides two mechanisms for adding objects to Gazebo.

 1. The first is a set of simple shapes, located above the render window.